HazardJ/Repository/NDA/Source.md

 13.5.Ti=Notices.

-13.5.sec=Any notice, demand or request required or permitted to be given under this {Agreement} will be in writing and will be deemed sufficient when delivered personally or by overnight courier or sent by email, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the party to be notified at the party’s address as set forth on the signature page, as subsequently modified by written notice, or if no address is specified on the signature page, at the most recent address set forth in the Company’s books and records.
+13.5.sec=Any notice, demand or request required or permitted to be given under this {Agreement} will be in writing and will be deemed sufficient when delivered personally or by overnight courier or sent by email, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the party to be notified at the party’s address as set forth on the signature page, as subsequently modified by written notice, or if no address is specified on the signature page, at the most recent address set forth in the {Company}’s books and records.

 13.6.Ti=Severability.